Gabagooooooooooool/Loader/README.md

 Implements ResourcePackLoader by robere2

 > This loader serves as a demonstration.
 By using it you agree to following terms.

+> As a demonstration this code loads newest version of Aurora Client

 ## Terms of usage
 - You are not going to use this tool for malicious purposes.
 By malicous purposes we mean
   - Logging or remote uploading of